section-engineering-education/engineering-education/content/articles/testing-angular-app-with-protractor-and-jasmine/index.md

 status: publish
 published: true
 url: /testing-angular-app-with-protractor-and-jasmine/
-title: Testing Angular application with Protractor and Jasmine
+title: Testing Angular Applications With Protractor and Jasmine
 description: This article will be an introduction to testing an Angular application using Protractor and Jasmine
 author: emmanuel-ezenagu
-date: 2021-09-17T00:00:00-17:00
+date: 2021-09-21T00:00:00-06:00
-topics: []
+topics: [Languages]
 excerpt_separator: <!--more-->
 images:

   - url: /engineering-education/testing-angular-app-with-protractor-and-jasmine/hero.jpg
     alt: Protractor AngularJS example image
 ---
 In the World of software development, testing is a way to be sure that an application with a set of stated functionalities will perform those functions without fail.
 It involves running your software through a series of checks either manually or using automated tools to verify its effectiveness.
 <!--more-->
-When developing software, errors are bound to happen and testing makes it possible for those errors to be detected and corrected before the software is released.
+When developing software, errors are bound to happen.
+Testing makes it possible for those errors to be detected and corrected before the software is released.

 A well-tested software is reliable, secured, and highly accountable.
 It saves cost in the long run and helps prevent wastage of manpower and resources.

 In this tutorial, we will be looking at testing an AngularJS based website using Protractor and Jasmine.

 ### Prerequisite
-As a prerequisite, the reader must have a good understanding of:
+To follow through this article, you must have a good understanding of:
 - DOM element tree hierarchy and manipulation
 - Basic JavaScript and asynchronous operations
 - AngularJS framework